sultanahmad1412004/Flutter-Konnectly-Contact-Book/README.md

-# Konnectly - A Flutter Contact Book App 📱✨
+# Contact Book App 📱✨

 Konnectly is a feature-packed contact book app built with Flutter, designed for beginners and developers learning mobile app development.
 From adding and editing contacts to searching and sorting, Konnectly offers a polished UI and robust functionality.
 Explore this project to see how a beginner turned a simple idea into a complete app! 🚀